fpgaprince/rtd/docs/source/advance.rst

 This clock creates a clean reset signal that is at least one cycle wide, and synchronous to the domain in which it applies.

-From this table, you can isolate which characteristics are introducing the timing violation for each path:

-High logic delay percentage (Logic Delay)
-    Are there many levels of logic?
-(LOGIC_LEVELS)
-    Are there any constraints or attributes that prevent logic optimization?
-(DONT_TOUCH, MARK_DEBUG) Does the path include a cell with high logic delay such as block RAM or DSP?
-(Logical Path, Start Point Pin Primitive, End Point Pin Primitive)
-    Is the path requirement too tight for the current path topology?
-(Requirement)

-High net delay percentage (Net Delay)
-    Are there any high fanout nets in the path?
-(High Fanout, Cumulative Fanout) Are the cells assigned to several Pblocks that can be placed far apart?
-(Pblocks) Are the cells placed far apart?
-(Bounding Box Size, Clock Region Distance) For SSI technology devices, are there nets crossing SLR boundaries?
-(SLR Crossings) Are one or several net delay values a lot higher than expected while the placement seems correct?
-Select the path and visualize its placement and routing in the Device window.
-    Is there a missing pipeline register in a block RAM or DSP cell?
-(Comb DSP, MREG, PREG, DOA_REG, DOB_REG)

-High skew (<-0.5 ns for setup and >0.5 ns for hold) (Clock Skew)
-    Is it a clock domain crossing path?
-(Start Point Clock, End Point Clock) Are the clocks synchronous or asynchronous?
-(Clock Relationship) Is the path crossing I/O columns?
-(IO Crossings)

-Datapath Delay and Logic Levels
-In general, the number of LUTs and other primitives in the path is most important factor in contributing to the delay.
-Because LUT delays are reported differently in different devices, separate cell delay and route delay ranges must be considered.

-Clock Skew and Uncertainty
-AMD devices use various types of routing resources to support most common clocking schemes and requirements such as high fanout clocks, short propagation delays, and extremely low skew.
-Clock skew affects any register-to-register path with either a combinational logic or interconnect between them.
-Clock skew in high frequency clock domains (+300 MHz) can impact performance.
-In general, the clock skew should be no more than 500 ps.
-For example, 500 ps represents 15% of a 300 MHz clock period, which is equivalent to the timing budget of 1 or 2 logic levels.
-In cross domain clock paths the skew can be higher, because the clocks use different resources and the common node is located further up the clock trees.
-If the clock uncertainty is over 100 ps, then you must review the clock topology and jitter numbers to understand why the uncertainty is so high.